ivoafonsobispo/ivoafonsobispo/README.md

-### Hi 👋
+### Welcome to my GitHub Profile 👋
+I'm Ivo, a Master's student in Computer Engineering and Mobile Computing at Polytechnic of Leiria.

+I'm a highly motivated and detail-oriented individual with a strong passion for software architecture and creating great developer experiences.
+I'm currently looking for an internship to apply my skills and knowledge in a real-world setting.

+#### About me
-I’m Ivo.
-I’m doing a Master’s in Computer Engineering and Mobile Computing, and I’m a researcher at CIIC – the Computer Science and Communication Research Centre at Polytechnic of Leiria.
-I’m working on explainable AI for machine learning models for intrusion detection systems.
+With a background as a researcher at CIIC – the Computer Science and Communication Research Centre at Polytechnic of Leiria, I've developed strong skills in AI/ML, Cybersecurity, Dataset Building, and Explainable AI.

+#### My interests
+I'm passionate about software architecture, great tooling and clean code.
+I'm proficient in [Go, Java and SQL].
+When I'm not coding, you can find me reading or bouldering.

+#### Get in touch
-💬 Email me or LinkedIn! [ivoafobispo@gmail.com](mailto:ivoafobispo@gmail.com) | [linkedin.com/in/ivoafonsobispo](http://linkedin.com/in/ivoafonsobispo)
+Let's connect 💬 Email me or LinkedIn [ivoafobispo@gmail.com](mailto:ivoafobispo@gmail.com) | [linkedin.com/in/ivoafonsobispo](http://linkedin.com/in/ivoafonsobispo).
+If you're interested in discussing potential internship opportunities or collaborating on a project, I'd love to hear from you!